-Whether it was the expected result of political change and uncertainty, it was an anomaly – and universities began to research these cases to find the cause.
-What came out of the studies was a general profile of families that may be vulnerable, and society was able to intervene – whether through community initiatives, churches, the workplace.
+Whether it was the expected result of political change and uncertainty, it was an anomaly and universities began to research these cases to find the cause.
+What emerged from the studies was a general profile of families that may be vulnerable, and society was able to intervene, whether through community initiatives, churches, or the workplace.
 People had some clarity, even the people who fell within the vulnerable category.

 It’s easy to say that murder has always been around, just as it’s easy to say rape has always been part of the human condition.
 But this was not about what’s always been around – dysfunctional relationships, drunken rages and violence in the home.This was an anomaly: men who were not on record as abusers had wiped out their entire families without too much warning.
 And somewhere on society’s dashboard, a warning light lit up, academics grew curious and set about investigating.

 Now there’s a new anomaly.
 It isn’t the usual misery that’s blighted sex through the ages – it’s not about raging hormones that won’t take ‘no’ for an answer, drunken lust, or predators stalking young women – this is different.

 Today South Africa heard (as it’s heard almost every week for the last 8+ years) that another baby has been raped.

 I remember the revulsion I felt the first time I read about a baby being raped; it was in 2001.
 At that time it was a 9-month-old, and it seemed like something out of a horror movie.
 Nothing prepared me for the news 4 months later that an 8-month-old had been reportedly gang-raped by four men.